Registered Professional Planner: Nova Scotia

-Professional planners in Nova Scotia who are members of the Licensed Professional Planners Association of Nova Scotia (LPPANS) may use the title License Professional Planner (LPP), which is considered equivalent to the RPP designation.
+Professional planners in Nova Scotia who are members of the Licensed Professional Planners Association of Nova Scotia (LPPANS) may use the title Licensed Professional Planner (LPP), which is considered equivalent to the RPP designation.
 Nova Scotia law protects the LPP designation, and makes it an offence for anyone who is not a member of the LPPANS to use the designation.

 Prince Edward Island

 The Government of Prince Edward Island proclaimed the Registered Professional Planners Act in December 2020.
 This law recognizes the Island's professional planning institute and protects the RPP title, restricting its usage to members of the Prince Edward Island Institute of Professional Planners.

 Newfoundland and Labrador

 The Newfoundland and Labrador Association of Professional Planners does regulate the profession, as such there is no RPP or LPP designation available.
 However, like all Canadian planners who have completed certification requirements through the PSB, planners in Newfoundland and Labrador may full-memberships in the Canadian Institute of Planners allowing them the title MCIP.